Love and Duty (1931 film): Plot

-Time passes and Nei Fang and Tsu Yi meet again by accident.
+A few years pass before Nei Fan and Tsu Yi meet again by accident, when her son Huang Guanxiong falls into a lake while playing at the park and Tsu Yi comes to his aid.
 Each time that they meet subsequently, their relationship becomes increasingly intimate.
-Ta Jen is also close to another woman without Nei Fang knowing.
-Finally, Nei Fang leaves to live with Tsu Yi who refuses to allow her to bring her children.
+During this time, Ta Jen is also seeing another woman without Nei Fan's knowledge.
+Finally, Nei Fan decides to leave Ta Jen and elope with Tsu Yi, leaving her children behind.
 After her desertion, Ta Jen takes care of their children and severs his bond with the other woman.

-While Nei Fang and Tsu Yi are happy for a while, it becomes difficult for him to find a job, due to rumors about their relationship.
-Tsu Yi then dies when overwork in a badly paid job exacerbates a longstanding undisclosed illness and Nei Fang takes care of their daughter, Ping Erh, alone, after her husband and her family reject her requests to return.
+While Nei Fan and Tsu Yi are happy for a while, Tsu Yi loses a respectable job after the Huang family's servant Fox recognizes him.
+After much searching and many rejections, Tsu Yi is forced to take a low-paying job to support his family.
+The overwork from his job then exacerbates a longstanding undisclosed illness, leading to his death.
+Nei Fan is then left on her own to take care of their daughter Ping Erh, after her former husband and her father reject her requests to return.